NateCook9/natecook9.github.io/presentations.md

       <strong>Cook, N. E.</strong>, &amp; Shin, G-H. (2026, April).
       <em>Lexical and lexico-grammatical predictors of heritage Spanish bilinguals’ productive proficiency:
       A replication of Kyle and Eguchi (2023)</em>.
-      Poster presented at the American Association of Corpus Linguistics Conference (AACL 2026), University of Florida, FL, USA.
+      Paper presented at the American Association of Corpus Linguistics Conference (AACL 2026), University of Florida, FL, USA.
     </p>